 Is MSc International Health Management right for me?

 The MSc International Health Management programme is an intensive and demanding programme for students with a passion for careers in healthcare management.
-It is designed for new or recent graduates, however we welcome applications from those who have some healthcare work experience.
+It is designed for graduates who have some work experience or are currently working within the healthcare sector.

 Admission to the MSc International Health Management programme is very competitive and the selection committee will pay close attention to all aspects of your application.